1920 in Germany: General election and new government

 The German government arranged a general election for Sunday, 6 June, and about 80% of the voters exercised their rights.
 The three moderate parties, which had been in an overwhelming majority both in the last imperial Reichstag and also in the new republican National Assembly, were returned with a much smaller majority over the right and left political wings combined.

 The Communists enteredthe contest, and a rout of the Spartacists, who won only two seats, was tempered by the success of the Independent Social Democrat, one of the most extreme Socialist parties in Europe, who increased their membership of the house from 22 to 80.
 This success was gained at the expense of the Majority Social Democrats, previously the largest party in the National Assembly.

-After several politicians had attempted in vain to form a new cabinet, Konstantin Fehrenbach, one of the most respected leaders of the Clerical Party, succeeded in doing so.
-The German People's Party, led by Gustav Stresemann, agreed to unite with the Clericals and Democrats to form a government.
+After several politicians had attempted in vain to form a new cabinet, Constantin Fehrenbach, one of the most respected leaders of the Centre Party, succeeded in doing so.
+The German People's Party, led by Gustav Stresemann, agreed to unite with the Centre and Democrats to form a government.
 The Majority Social Democrats would not join a ministry which included the German People's Party, but agreed to lend the new government their general support in the Reichstag.
 Fehrenbach had entered the Bavarian parliament as a Catholic and a representative of Freiburg, and in 1919 he became president of the National Assembly.Rudolf Heinze became vice-chancellor and minister for justice, Dr. Walter Simons became foreign minister, Joseph Wirth became minister of finance, Erich Koch-Weser was minister of the interior, and Johannes Giesberts was minister of posts.
 Former defence minister Gustav Noske was not a member of the new cabinet.